 over the side and probably into ankle deep water

 or onto wet rocks.
-There will be many strong hands
+There will be many strong

-level of spriteliness to do so.
+a certain level of sprightliness.
 Once ashore

 you may need to negotiate uneven rocky ground

 and/or ice and snow that may be slippery.
 While